djangsters/redis-tasks/docs/source/index.rst

     $ pip install redis-tasks

-Or add `redis-tasks` to your requirements.in/.txt

-You'll have to set the :envvar:`RT_SETTINGS_MODULE` or manually call `settings.configure()` passing in a python settings module before you can use redis-tasks in your code.
+You have to either set the :envvar:`RT_SETTINGS_MODULE` or manually call `settings.configure()` passing in a python settings module before you can use redis-tasks in your code.